Current COVID status: weddings in England going ahead as normal – please monitor Government information for local restrictions and latest updates.

 Frequently Asked Questions

-Unfortunately these days I very rarely get the chance to play a public gig as I’m booked out most weekends for private events – sorry!
-However if I do have any public dates coming up, I’ll publish these on my Facebook page or the Blog section of my website.
+Unfortunately these days I very rarely get the chance to play a public gig as I’m just so busy with private events.
+Your best bet is to catch me at a wedding fair or open day – keep an eye on Instagram / Facebook or the Blog section of my website.

 How far are you prepared to travel?

-Generally, my travel limit is approx. 150 miles or 3 hours drive from Bristol BS5, where I’m based.
+Generally, my travel limit is approx. 150 miles or 3 hours drive from Portishead (near Bristol), where I’m based.
 For longer journeys I may need to factor in overnight accommodation the night before (and potentially a second night depending on the length of the booking).

 If I can make the round journey in one day, travel charges are as follows: